Great British Beach Clean

 We're encouraging schools to take part so students can see the impact of litter on our environment first hand.

-Download our taster pack of education resources below.
-It includes everything you need to know and all the resources you need to take part in the litter survey, as well as cross-curricula activity suggestions.
+Download our pack of education resources below.
+It includes everything you need to know and all the resources you need to take part in the litter survey, as well as cross-curricular activity suggestions.

-To make things simpler for you, we have also compiled health and safety guidance below.
+To make things simpler for you, we have also put together some health and safety guidance below.

 Credit: Matt Barnes